cspr-rad/actus-spec/spec/main.typ

   "What does a timestamp mean in the actus spec? which granularity? which Timezone? leap seconds?
 Are we sure it's not a 'Day' instead?", )

-== Currency <Currency>
+== Quantisation factor <type_QuantisationFactor>

 For each currency, a minimal quantisation must be defined.
 For example, the minimal quantisation of USD may be defined as 1 cent.

 The quantisation factor is defined as the number of minimal quantisations that represent one unit of the currency.
 For example, The quantisation factor of USD is then 100, because 100 cents equals one USD.

-A quantisation factor must be a natural number (see @type_Natural).
+A quantisation factor must be positive integral number but must not have a range greater than 32 bits ([0 ..
+2^32]) and must not be zero.

+Numbers specified with a decimal point should be rejected.
+Numbers specified with non-zero decimals must be rejected.

+#todo("Use math notation for the range.")

+#examples("quantisation-factor")

+== Currency <type_Currency>

+A currency must specify its quantisation factor.
 A currency may also have a symbol defined.

+This specification does not define how amounts of money are presented to users.
+Many different ways of doing so are in use already, so this specification allows the currency object to contain info about this.
+In order for that to not break any other implementation's parsing, unrecognised fields in the currency object must be ignored.

 #examples("currency")